kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

 Follow these steps:

-1. Expose an instance of the HttpBin Service by creating APIRule CR in your Namespace.
+1. Expose an instance of the HTTPBin Service by creating APIRule CR in your Namespace.

     ```bash
     cat <<EOF | kubectl apply -f -